1999–2000 Denver Nuggets season

 The 1999–2000 Denver Nuggets season was the 24th season for the Denver Nuggets in the National Basketball Association, and their 33rd season as a franchise.

+Season summary

+Off-season

-It was also their first season playing at the Pepsi Center.
+For the season, the Nuggets moved into their new arena known as the Pepsi Center.
 The Nuggets had the 18th overall pick in the 1999 NBA draft, and selected small forward James Posey out of Xavier University.
 During the off-season, the team acquired Ron Mercer and Popeye Jones from the Boston Celtics, and signed free agent George McCloud.
+Former Nuggets coach Dan Issel returned as head coach in his second stint with the team.